mineshpatel1/cerebral-cereal/docs/features.md

   render() {
     const { Colours, Fonts, Styles } = this.getTheme();
+    this.context.isConnected;  // Identifies if the device is connected to the internet

     // Default prop values
     const colour = props.colour || Colours.primary;